10 Aug Beautiful White Wash Finish using Dark and White Wax on Painted Dresser

 Even though the veneer was a pain, I had a blast painting it.
 My goal was to create a funky finish, more similar to what you’d see at Restoration Hardware.
 In hind sight, I should have watered the paint down more so more of the wood showed through but I was painting in garage after the sun went down and got a wee bit carried away.
 I still love how it turned out though.

 I slapped the paint on in all sorts of different directions to create interest using water to blend everything together.
+It was slapped on chunky, meaning I didn’t cover it all with one color and then cover it all again with another.
+I simultaneously painted different colors on, using the same brush while applying chunks of dark color in some areas and light colors in the other.
+I dunked my brush in water and dabbed dry to blend colors together but still left it random.
 I used a little Rustic Wax on portions of it but most of it was sealed with White Wax then buffed to perfection.
 I LOVE how it turned out!

 Frenchic’s White Wax

-This wax is amazing!
-It’s so incredibly easy to use.
+Frenchic’s Rustic (dark wax) and White Wax are amazing!
+They’re so incredibly easy to use.
 Simply brush it on.
 I brushed this on in the direction of the grain, let it dry then buffed it with my drill brush.

 This beautiful highboy is now (as of the date of this blog post) available at our Shizzle Design booth within Not So Shabby in Holland, Michigan.
 It’s located just east of US31, South of Riley at 2975 West Shore Drive, Holland, MI 49424.